Plan your visit to Stedelijk Museum

 • Combo tickets: The Stedelijk Museum is close to the Van Gogh Museum and Rijksmuseum.
 To make the most of your day in Amsterdam, consider a combo ticket with entry to one of these museums or an Amsterdam canal cruise.

-Explore the Stedelijk Museum
+Explore Stedelijk Museum

 Before you get there